 Work experience in the public and private sectors in the circumpolar North is welcomed but is not a requirement for admission.

-Applicants must be able to provide at least unofficial transcripts for their previous degrees during the application procedure.
+Applicants must be able to provide at least unofficial transcripts for their previous degrees during the online application procedure.

 Short-listed candidates will be contacted for a brief interview to clarify student and program expectations regarding work-load and progression.